AGREEMENT RENEWING AN ALLIANCE

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-- To encourage worker participation in the PCBI sponsored Pennsylvania Bureau of Workers’ Compensation, Health and Safety Division, annual employer safety committee recertification training event.
+- To encourage worker participation in workplace safety and health by participating in the PCBI sponsored Pennsylvania Bureau of Workers' Compensation, Health and Safety Division, annual employer safety committee recertification training event.

 Training and Education

-- To develop or assist in the development of effective training and education programs for member companies and others regarding hazards within the general industry sector and to communicate such information to constituent employers and workers.
+- To develop effective training and education programs for member companies and others regarding occupational safety and health hazards, and to communicate such information to constituent employers and workers.

 - To present occupational safety and health information at least annually, to PCBI members on OSHA General Industry compliance.